Photon Limited Non-Blind Deblurring Using Algorithm Unrolling: Method

 \subsection{Algorithm unrolling}

 The proposed solution for the Poisson deblurring problem is to unroll the iterative PnP algorithm.
-The idea is that we start by deriving the PnP iterative update steps.
+We start by deriving the PnP steps.
 In the ``unrolled'' version of the iterative algorithm, each iteration is treated as a computing block.
 Each computing block has its own set of trainable parameters.
 The blocks are concatenated in series with each other.
 The output at the end of the last block is used as the target for a supervised loss to fine-tune the trainable parameters.

 Before describing the iterative algorithm we aim to unroll, we briefly describe the underlying cost function.
 Most inverse problem algorithm aim to determine the MAP estimate of the underlying signal $\vx$ by maximizing the log-posterior